im-github-training/1-introduction-to-github/.github/steps/1-step.md

 !['cat ../.git/refs/heads/main'](/.images/shell/1-step-shell-35.svg)

 No surprise here, so references ***are*** files!

-#### Introducing the reference log

 Let's try something crazy, let's see if we can recover that 'lost' commit from the `detached HEAD` episode.
 From what we've just discovered, it feels like all we have to do is create a file in `.git/refs/heads` containing the commit ID of the commit.

-But it's been like an hour and we've totally forgotten the commit ID of that commit.

-Introducing `git reflog`;
+What, you don't remember the commit ID?

+Check the reflog.

+#### Introducing the reflog

 <!--
 ```shellSession